Your Guide to Moving to Boston

-Brighton has a population of 45,787, with a median home value of $540,774 and a median rent of $2,470/mo.
+Brighton has a population of 45,787, with a median home value in the mid-$500,000s.
 For mass transit into Boston, there’s the Green Line that runs the length of Commonwealth Avenue, in addition to bus routes throughout the neighborhood.

 Located south of the downtown area, Dorchester is the largest Boston neighborhood with 114,298 residents.
 Dorchester, which Niche ranks as the most diverse neighborhood in Boston, is made up of smaller close-knit communities.
 While some parts of Dorchester have a higher-than-average crime rate, others, like Ashmont Hill, Neponset, and Savin Hill, are highly desirable.

 Nearly a quarter of Boston’s residents call Dorchester home.
 This includes Polish, Irish, African American, and Vietnamese residents, in addition to a Cape Verdean and Caribbean community.
 Mass transit includes the MBTA Red Line and Ashmont-Mattapan High-Speed Line.
-The median home value is $563,025 and the median rent is $2,750/mo.
+The median home value is in the upper $500,000 range.

 With its hipster hangouts, public parks, and stately old Victorian homes, Jamaica Plain (or “JP”) is an eclectic neighborhood that appeals to activists, artists, professionals, and young families.
 Located south of Brookline and west of Roxbury, JP boasts a lot of nature, such as the Arnold Arboretum, Franklin Park, Olmsted Park, and Jamaica Pond — all with walking and bike paths.
 There are also many independent shops, restaurants, and art galleries.

-The population of JP is 37,536, with a median home value of $646,021 and a median rent of $2,895/mo.
+The population of JP is 37,536, with a median home value in the mid-$600,000s.
 The neighborhood gets an “A” from Niche for ethnic and economic diversity.
 Both the MBTA Orange Line and Green Line have stops in JP, and there is a bus line as well.
 The commuter rail stops at the Forest Hills station.

 In the Greater Boston Metro Area:

 For those who enjoy a taste of the past, Chelsea boasts many historic buildings and older shops in its mid-century town center, along with convenient dollar stores and Latin American restaurants.
-The population is 39,852, and it has a median home value of $398,030 and a median rent of $2,000/mo., making Chelsea an affordable choice for Boston residents.
+The population is 39,852, and it has a median home value in the low-$400,000 range.

 For years, this Boston suburb has attracted residents trying to escape the ever-increasing housing costs of popular residential areas like Cambridge and Somerville.
-Medford, which borders Somerville, has a population of 57,771, with a median home value of $627,714 and a median rent of $2,650/month.
+Medford, which borders Somerville, has a population of 57,771, with a median home value in the mid-$600,000s.